Kraisie/RoleWatcher/README.md

 ### Profiles

-This program currently offers two profiles.
-The default profile, and a developer profile called "dev" which has debug outputs and other features that make developing and debugging easier.
-To change the profile open the `.env` file and add the following line:
+This program currently offers a few profiles.
+The default profile (production), and the developer profile called "dev" are probably the most important ones.
+The debug profile has debug outputs and other features that make developing and debugging easier.
+To change the profile to the developer profile open the `.env` file and add the following line:

 ```dotenv
 SPRING_PROFILES_ACTIVE=dev
 ```

+The same effect can be achieved by changing the run configuration of your IDE to use that profile.

-### Adding commands and event listeners
+### Adding commands

 To add a command to the bot there are a few steps to perform.
-First add a new entry to the `CommandInfo` class.
-The next step is to create the command class in `com.motorbesitzen.rolewatcher.bot.command.impl`.
+First create the command class in `com.motorbesitzen.rolewatcher.bot.command.impl`.
 The command class needs to extend `CommandImpl`.
 The command needs to be a `@Service` and needs to have its command set as a value in lowercase.
 So a command like `help` would be the
 following: